CheVeraId/domainauth-spec/README.md

 ## Conventions

 - British spelling is to be used (e.g. "artefacts", "serialisation", "licence") for consistency with the original draft.
 - The abbreviation for "identifier" is spelt "id", not "ID"; it's an abbreviation, not an acronym.
+However, terms that already contain "ID" are exempt (e.g. "OID", "OpenID").

 ## Usage